 Member States shall lay down the rules on penalties applicable to infringements of national provisions adopted pursuant to Articles 3 and 4 and shall take all measures necessary to ensure that they are implemented.
 The penalties provided for shall be effective, proportionate and dissuasive.
-Member States shall, by ...
-[30 months after the date of entry into force of this Directive], notify the Commission of those rules and of those measures and shall notify it, without delay, of any subsequent amendment affecting them.
+Member States shall, by 18 February 2026, notify the Commission of those rules and of those measures and shall notify it, without delay, of any subsequent amendment affecting them.
 Member States shall also inform the Commission on an annual basis about non-compliant service providers, relevant enforcement action taken against them and the penalties imposed.

-Article 6 Central authorities
+Central authorities

-- 1. In accordance with their legal systems, Member States shall designate one or more central authorities to ensure that this Directive is applied in a consistent and proportionate manner. - 2.
-Member States shall inform the Commission of the central authority, or central authorities, they designate pursuant to paragraph 1.
+1. In accordance with their legal systems, Member States shall designate one or more central authorities to ensure that this Directive is applied in a consistent and proportionate manner.

+2. Member States shall inform the Commission of the central authority, or central authorities, they designate pursuant to paragraph 1.
 The Commission shall forward a list of designated central authorities to the Member States and make it publicly available.